AaronTraas/Notes/Recipes/cocktails/Espresso Martini.md

 3. Strain into glass.

-4. Add 1-2 dashes of bitters.
+4. Add 2-3 dashes of bitters.
 Serve.

 ## Notes:

 - This should froth up when shaken to visually mimic the _crema_ on an espresso shot.
 - If you want a stronger coffee flavor, use frozen cold brew cubes.
 If you want it a little weaker, use regular ice.
+- You could replace half of the Chambord with Sweet Vermouth and omit the bitters.

 ---